KevDoy/opendoticon/README.md

 ```

 ## Setup Instructions
-1. Clone the repository to your local machine.
+1. Clone the repository
-2. Open the project folder in your preferred code editor.
-3. Open `src/index.html` in a web browser to view the application.
+2. Add the files to any web server
+3. Navigate to index.html

+The site is static, and can be deployed on GitHub Pages.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.